 Be Wary of Fat Gain

-Before you attempt to develop a diet or lifestyle that leads to fat gain, familiarize yourself with the risks of becoming overweight or obese.
-Adding some body fat doesn't necessarily mean you'll be overweight or obese, but maintaining a healthy weight limits your risk of weight-related conditions.
+Before you attempt to develop a diet or lifestyle that leads to fat gain, familiarize yourself with the risks of overweight or obesity.
+Maintaining a healthy weight limits your risk of weight-related conditions.
 When you have excess body fat, you have a heightened risk of heart disease, high blood pressure, Type 2 diabetes, several types of cancer, sleep apnea and osteoarthritis.

 Create a Caloric Excess